 GAIA, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the District of Colorado against Gaia, Inc.

-/EIN News/ -- NEW YORK, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors of the upcoming February 21, 2023 deadline to file a lead plaintiff motion in the class action filed in the United States District Court for the District of Colorado on behalf of investors who purchased or otherwise acquired shares of Gaia, Inc. ("Gaia" or the "Company") (NASDAQ:GAIA) between December 26, 2017 and November 7, 2022, both dates inclusive (the "Class Period").
+NEW YORK, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors of the upcoming February 21, 2023 deadline to file a lead plaintiff motion in the class action filed in the United States District Court for the District of Colorado on behalf of investors who purchased or otherwise acquired shares of Gaia, Inc. ("Gaia" or the "Company") GAIA between December 26, 2017 and November 7, 2022, both dates inclusive (the "Class Period").

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.